Portobello (2025 TV series): Production

 Principal photography began in September 2024.
 Filming took place in Rome, as well as Sardinia, Campania, and Lombardy.

 Release

 A promotional clip was released on 17 June 2025.
 The first two episodes of the series were presented at the 82nd Venice International Film Festival on 1 September 2025.
-It will also be presented at the Toronto International Film Festival and the BFI London Film Festival.

-The series is expected to be released on HBO Max in March 2026.
-It is the platform's first Italian original series.
+It was also presented at the Toronto International Film Festival and the BFI London Film Festival.
+The series premiered on HBO Max on 20 February 2026 as the platform's first Italian original series.